mishined/FYP/README.md

                                     flags = 0)

 - Looked at the optical flow and saw some differences
-- managed to draw the arrows
+- managed to draw the flow vectors
 - tried remapping the optical flow to the old image to see if it the task is successful or not
-- managed to make RAFT work - no
+- managed to make RAFT work
 - remap successful
   - using warping - different results - what do they mean?
 - evaluation / loss techniques